 RAM Capacity – 16GB (8GB x2) has been the sweet spot for standard PC builds for a good while now, and it continues to be even as we welcome DDR5 memory for current LGA1700 (Intel) and future AM5 socket motherboards later in 2022.
 Though, if you coming from a Ryzen 7 upgrade anyway, you might as well increase the RAM to 32GB (8GB x4) to significantly lessen your system’s dependence on Page File management.
 Consider going 64GB (16GB x4) only if you have a specific use case for it (preferably a professional application).

-Memory Frequency – 3600Mhz modules have been circulating for quite a while now, and are generally available at very affordable prices, so that should be your minimum target, especially for the late-release Ryzen 7 5800X3D.
-No point to purchase brand-new 3200Mhz kits if CL timings can’t be tightened lower than the available 3600Mhz modules.
+Memory Frequency – 3600Mhz modules have been circulating for quite a while now, and are generally available at very affordable prices, so that should be your target RAM frequency for the late-release Ryzen 7 5800X3D.
+That higher frequency RAM will also give you better resale value in the future.
+However, you can of course purchase a 3200Mhz kit(s) at tighter CL timings for very similar performance to its 3600Mhz counterpart and save a bit of money in the process.

 Memory Timings – second to frequency, having considerably low timings also greatly helps in speeding up the performance of your RAM stick.
-Your default target for DDR4 (in accordance with the target of this article) be CL18 or CL16 for 3600Mhz, CL16 or CL14 for 3200Mhz, and go as low as possible for anything clocked higher.
+Your default latency target for DDR4 (in accordance with the target of this article) should be CL18 or CL16 for 3600Mhz, CL16 or CL14 for 3200Mhz, and go as low as possible.

 Dual-Channel VS Single-Channel – minimum one stick for each channel (two or four), period.
 It’s a free performance bump in memory bandwidth that is absolutely necessary for any PC build, especially when it comes to Ryzen CPUs.
 Going single-channel is completely out of the question.